How to Make a Budget (2025–2026 Guide)

 - Savings and debt payoff: money you intentionally set aside for the future.

 If you have a surplus, you can direct it toward savings, investing, or faster debt payoff.
-If you’re in a deficit, you need to adjust income, expenses, or both until the math works.
+If you’re in a deficit, you adjust income, expenses, or both until the math works.
+Once you have a surplus, it’s easier to track your progress with net worth (and the Net Worth Calculator makes that visible).

 How to Make a Budget Step by Step